<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Stay up to date with the latest marketing, sales, and service tips.

-How to Crush Sales Connect Calls to Gain New Customers (+ Examples and Templates)
+How to Crush Sales Connect Calls to Gain New Customers (+ Examples)

 Have you ever met someone for the first time and they overshared personal information about their lives?
 If so, you probably know that it can be a little uncomfortable and perhaps overwhelming.